 You may think by watching Walker, Texas Ranger that you know all there is to know about the Texas Rangers, but here are 10 intriguing facts you won't find on TV.

 10. It's the oldest law enforcement agency in North America

 Stephen F. Austin organized the first group of 10 Texas Rangers back in 1823.
-150 members now represent the Texas department of public safety.
+150 members now represent the Texas Department of Public Safety (DPS).
 Its headquarters are in Austin.
 There are six other field offices in Houston, Garland (outside of Dallas), Lubbock, Weslaco, El Paso, and Waco.

 9. They carry the nickname Texas Devils

 The Texas Rangers earned national accolade during the United States war against Mexico.
 Officials of the division fought so ferociously serving as border security that the law enforcement agency became known as "Los Diablos Tejanos," meaning Texas Devils.

 8. Initial Texas Rangers had no law enforcement experience

 Eight years of law experience is required to become a Texas Ranger today.
 In 1823 the Texas Rangers were farmers and ranchers.
 Their pay for fighting public corruption by no means earned a full-time living.
 Officers were receiving $15 a month.
 Payment was not in cash but in land.
 They wore their own clothes and rode their own horses.
 They were fighting with whatever ammunition they could get their hands on.